arc42/quality.arc42.org-site/_pages/tag-efficient.md

 >The word _effective_ puts more attention on the actual ability to produce a desired result.
 The word _efficient_ puts more attention on the lack of waste in producing that result.
 >[Britannica Dictionary](https://www.britannica.com/dictionary/eb/qa/How-to-Use-Effective-and-Efficient)

+## Typical Acceptance Criteria

+Efficient, as we saw above, can mean several different things:

+* Runtime efficiency, like defined time or memory behaviour
+* XXX - todo

 <!-- include all qualities associated with this tag -->
 {% include one-quality.md topic="efficient"  %}